-The decrease in our consolidated engineering and programming expenses of \$0.1 million or less than 1% was due to the decrease in our television segment expenses.
-Our television segment expenses decreased \$0.3 million or 4%, primarily due to a decrease in broadcasting rights fees for our Puerto Rico outlet, offset by an increase in original produced programming.
-Our radio segment expenses increased \$0.2 million or 2%, primarily related to an increase in legal settlements, offset by decreases in compensation and benefits for technical and programming personnel due to headcount reductions and music license fees.
+The decrease in our consolidated engineering and programming expenses of \$1.3 million or 4% was due to the decreases in both our television and radio segments.
+Our television segment expenses decreased \$1.1 million or 8%, primarily due to a decrease in broadcasting rights fees for our Puerto Rico and New York outlets, offset by an increase in original produced programming.
+Our Puerto Rico broadcasting rights were renegotiated, which caused a reversal of broadcasting rights fees that were expensed in prior periods.
+Also, we were able to terminate our programming agreement with our New York outlet, which eliminated its respective broadcasting rights fee.
+Our radio segment expenses decreased \$0.2 million or 1%, primarily related to decreases in compensation and benefits for technical and programming personnel due to headcount reductions and music license fees, offset by an increase in legal settlements.